County of Rantzau: History

 In 1650, Frederick III, Duke of Holstein-Gottorp, sold his part of the Lordship of Pinneberg, which had formerly belonged to the County of Schauenburg, to Count Christian zu Rantzau (1614–1663), royal Danish governor of Holstein.
 In 1650 or 1651, Rantzau became an immediate county and state of the Holy Roman Empire.
-In 1726, it was annexed by the Danish rulers, after Wilhelm Adolf, Count of Rantzau (1688-1734), had murdered his brothers and was imprisoned.
+In 1726, it was annexed by the Danish rulers, after Wilhelm Adolf, Count of Rantzau (1688-1734), had murdered his brother and was imprisoned.
 Wilhelm Adolf died in 1733 and Rantzau was inherited by the Duchy of Holstein, which was reigned by the Danish kings and its secundogenitures.